 Creating a Dependable Referral Protocol for Your Dental Practice

 Many of us working in the Dental Front Office have experience with both sides of the patient referral process.
 If you work in a specialty dental practice, you frequently welcome patients referred by general dentists.
-And if you’re in a general dental practice, you probably refer patients to dental specialists for treatment.
+And if you’re in a general dental practice, you probably refer patients to dental specialists.
 Wherever you are, you know how discouraging it is when communication breaks down between offices.
 So today I’m emphasizing the importance of creating a dependable referral protocol for your dental practice.

 When sharing PHI (Protected Health Information) between offices, always use a HIPAA-compliant, secure, email service.